fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 That's it!
 Your first multivariate chart is ready.

-Now, let's see an example where out of the above four columns we will render the chart using the time column and the data of quantity.
+Now, let's see an example where out of the above four columns we will render the chart using the time column and the data of **quantity**.

 The chart to showcase the quantity sold will look like as shown below:

 {% embed_ftChart online-sales-single-series-multiple-measures %}

-Once the schema and data files are ready it is time to create the `DataTable` and render the chart.
-To do this, create an `index` file and copy the following code:
+The code to render the data of only the **quantity** column is shown below:

 ```javascript
 window.charInstance = new FusionCharts({